 Can I get treatment for Parkinson’s disease at Benenden Hospital?

 Our neurology specialists are all experienced in the diagnosis and treatment of Parkinson's and will be able to help you.
-To find out more, or to book an appointment, please complete our online form or call our Private Patient team on 01580 363158.
+To find out more, or to book an appointment, please complete our online form or contact our Private Patient team via Livechat or on 01580 363158.

 Published on 11 April 2023